 The meat is safe at a temperature above 140°F. Keep tracking with an instant-read thermometer to make sure the temperature stays between 140-165°F.

-- Is it OK to keep meat warm without overcooking?
+Is it OK to keep the meat warm without overcooking?

 You can keep the meat warm in an oven without overcooking.
 You have to set the oven in the lowest temperature setting and cover the meat with foil.
 Turn off the oven when the temperature goes above 225°F.

-- Can I leave meat in a slow cooker overnight on warm?
+Can I leave the meat in a slow cooker overnight on warm?

 Slow cookers cook the food for a long time, so it is safe to leave the cooker overnight if you are busy or out of the house.